'No free passes' for German firms in helicopter tender: German ministry

 Lockheed Martin's Sikorsky helicopter unit said it was finalizing "exclusive relationships" with several German companies, but did not name them.

-Nathalie Previte, director of strategy and business development for Sikorsky, said the company's goal was to sign agreements with German firms that would be "strategic partners in the areas of sustainment and aircraft content."
+Nathalie Previte, vice president of strategy and business development for Sikorsky, said the company's goal was to sign agreements with German firms that would be "strategic partners in the areas of sustainment and aircraft content."

-A Boeing official said only that the firm had close ties to over 100 companies in Germany as part of its global commercial and military supply chain.
+Boeing already has close ties to over 100 companies in Germany as part of its global commercial and military supply chain, and those could grow if Boeing wins the competition, David Koopersmith, who heads Boeing's vertical lift programs, told Reuters at the conference.

+Boeing last month awarded German firm COTESA GmbH a five-year contract to manufacture key components for the Chinook heavy-lift helicopter.

 Melanie Wolf, a spokeswoman for MTU, said her company wanted to support the German aerospace industry.